eXascaleInfolab/TSM-Bench/systems/integration/integration.md

 - Create a folder with the name of your system under `/systems` and install your database inside.
 - Install the Python client library inside the virtual environment (TSMvenv).
-- Load the datasets located under `../../datasets/dataset.csv` .
+- Load the datasets already built using the provided buiding script.
 You can add a loading script similar to the ones in `/systems/{system}/load.sh`.
 The column names from the datasets are: time , id_station and `s0 ,s1 ... s99`